 Older boilers, because of their inefficiency, will result in higher home heating bills compared to a modern boiler replacement.
 In fact, according to the Energy Saving Trust, with modern condensing boilers your energy bills should fall by around one third.

 "Energy efficient boilers are a great weapon in the fight against fuel poverty.
 Very efficient compared to conventional boilers, installing a condensing boiler will help you to make considerable savings on your energy bills because they need to burn less fuel to extract the same amount of energy,” explains Boiler Guide’s founder, David Holmes.

-According to the Energy Saving Trust, replacing an old gas boiler for an A-rated energy efficient condensing model could help an average detached household save up to £305 on their energy bills every year*.
-So although there’s the initial expense of laying out for an energy efficient new boiler to be factored in, it’s still cost-effective because the cost will be recouped many times over.
-And condensing boilers are the most energy efficient type of boiler going – they meet the highest standards of energy efficiency, an A-rating.
+According to the Energy Saving Trust, replacing an old gas boiler for an A-rated energy efficient condensing model could help an average detached household save up to £365 on their energy bills every year*.
+So although there’s the initial expense of the new boiler to be factored in, it’s still cost-effective because the cost will be recouped many times over.

 So be smart about energy efficiency.
 If your boiler is getting past its prime, now would be a good time to seek out boiler quotes with a view to installing a new energy efficient replacement.

 Reducing your energy bills and making savings on carbon dioxide emissions is the smart thing to do.
-And replacing your old boiler will be a good place to start.
+Replacing your old boiler will be a good place to start.
 On that note, why not check out our top tips for buying a new boiler.

 Get Boiler Quotes